Puddleducks Playgroup is owned by Joanna Wharton.

 The playgroup has 7 members of staff who all work on a part-time basis.
 Joanna Wharton is the owner.
 Lana Jolosa is the person in charge on a daily basis.
 Both hold a level 5 Childcare Qualification.
 Sian Scott, Leanne O'Hagan and Lindsey Davies all have a level 3 childcare qualification.
 Kayliegh Williams and Sharon Young both have gained a Level 2 childcare qualification and are working towards their level 3.
 All staff have experience within childcare settings and undertake a recruitment process to ensure the best possible person is appointed for the position.

-Photographs of the members of staff are displayed in the entrance.
 All staff are DBS checked.
 They also have training in Safeguarding Children, Paediatric First Aid and Food Safety.
 Staff also attend additional courses to gain training and knowledge on all aspects of childcare.
 Joanna is the Child Protection Officer for the playgroup and Lana is the Special Needs Co-ordinator and Health & Safety Officer.

 1 adult to 4 children aged 2-3 years.